open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 * Create a new OCDS release and follow the corresponding guidance, depending on the information that has been modified:
-  * If the *the criteria or requirements* are modified, follow the guidance for article X:9
+  * If the *the criteria or requirements* are modified, follow the guidance for X:9
   * If *a notice* (of intended procurement) is amended or reissued, follow the guidance of article VII:2
-  * If the *tender documentation* is amended or reissued, follow the guidance for article X:7
+  * If the *tender documentation* is amended or reissued, follow the guidance for X:7

 </td>
       </tr>